 The space around the home is divided into three distinct spaces of management, zones 1, 2 and 3.
-Pages 8-9 outline specific goals and critical steps to manage your
+Pages 8-9 outline specific goals and critical steps to manage your property within each of these zones.

 To reduce wildfire hazards to your home and property, the most effective proactive steps to take are to minimize the ability of the home to ignite and to reduce or eliminate nearby fuel.